DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 9 - game management/Monsters/Creaturecraft.md

 Outside of an individual story, an astute reader might realize that the line between a common threat and a special threat is fuzzy.
 For example, tremors and the xfiles contain catastrophic threats to humanity, yet they may be manageable with enough : in tremors case its the application of good thinking and access to firepower, while in the xfiles there are actors in the US government trying to take control.

 Another example is to look at XCOM's progression.
 In the beginning, there are threats which the team has very little practical chance to survive against except by overwhelming, fleeing, or incredibly good strategy, but by the endgame, the player's research becomes makes a veteran trooper practically their equal.
+# creature roles
+## creatures
+Creatures are the new monsters produced by the de kuiper event.
+They Can be an organism or a construct
 ## Kaiju
 ## Tyrant
 Tyrants are a monster type characterized by a seemingly unstoppable durability or relentless pursuit.